Piotr-Skrobski/recruitment-efi/README.md

 Having that done, it was perfect time to dockerize this.
 I wrote Dockerfiles + docker-compose, and this wasn't really anything eventful to speak about.
 (At that time I wanted to add Nginx to frontend as I used it for my uni, but...
 I had trouble getting it to work with React.
 With Vue it worked out of the box, with React it appeared that it didn't, and I didn't felt it was worth spending more time thinking about)
 For deployment in cloud, I'll go with Google Cloud as I don't like AWS pricing.
 Azure could work too, I have access to it via uni, so let's try Google for once.

+While writing bash script, I wanted to keep care of not hardcoding variables.
+As one can see though, it's very debatable - I left for example one Docker link hard-coded to the zone.

 # Weatherapp